keypup-io/cloudtasker/README.md

 Cloudtasker provides an easy to manage interface to Google Cloud Tasks for background job processing.
 Workers can be defined programmatically using the Cloudtasker DSL and enqueued for processing using a simple to use API.

-Cloudtasker is particularly suited for serverless applications only responding to HTTP requests and where running a dedicated job processing is not an option (e.g. deploy via [Cloud Run](https://cloud.google.com/run)).
+Cloudtasker is particularly suited for serverless applications only responding to HTTP requests and where running a dedicated job processing server is not an option (e.g. deploy via [Cloud Run](https://cloud.google.com/run)).
 All jobs enqueued in Cloud Tasks via Cloudtasker eventually get processed by your application via HTTP requests.

 Cloudtasker also provides optional modules for running [cron jobs](docs/CRON_JOBS.md), [batch jobs](docs/BATCH_JOBS.md) and [unique jobs](docs/UNIQUE_JOBS.md).

-A local processing server is also available in development.
+A local processing server is also available for development.
 This local server processes jobs in lieu of Cloud Tasks and allows you to work offline.

 ## Summary